 The October 2015 Issue of Inc Magazine has an article entitled “Built To Last” about a different type of start-up company.
 This type of start-up is called an “evergreen company” because its founders don't intend to sell it to another company.
-Instead, they intent to own (and run) the company for the long-term.
-This idea appealed to me as the owner of Redefined Horizons, a small publishing and education business for land surveyors and GIS professionals.
+Instead, they intend to own (and run) the company for the long-term.
+This idea appealed to me as the owner of Redefined Horizons, a small real estate professional services company.
 Inside the article was a list of 7 characteristics of “evergreen companies”.
 Here is the list from the article:

-Purpose: Being passionately druven by a compelling vision and mission.
+Purpose: Being passionately driven by a compelling vision and mission.